nino-b/Namaste-React/assignments/episode09/assignment.md

 Why Use lazy():
 - Reduced Initial Load Time.
-- Efficient Resource Utilization
+- Efficient Resource Utilization.
-- mproved User Experience
+- mproved User Experience.

 When to Use lazy():
 - Large Components.